An aerial photo of a private home listed as a short-term rental property in St. Augustine

 Hazel's Hot Dogs is a staple along Ponce de Leon Blvd.

 In St. Augustine, Ponce de Leon Blvd is the business section of U.S.1, the well-known coastal highway that runs north and south from Key West to Canada.
-Along these 12 miles of U.S. 1 (plus a block on either side) there are restaurants from familiar national chains to local favorites, shopping plazas, services, and housing developments.
+Along these 12 miles of U.S. 1 (plus a block on either side) there are restaurants from familiar national chains to local favorites, shopping plazas, services, housing developments, and St. Augustine's only improv space.

 Ponce de Leon and the block or two adjacent to U.S. 1 provides nearly any item, food, or service needed — from car services and parts to quick medical care to a water tour on two-seater catamarans, to shops and stores for groceries, clothing, and sports gear.
 Just as it is in other cities along the coast, U.S.1 is a vital link to St. Augustine and it’s where locals run many of their daily errands.